iocanel/iocanel.github.io/content/posts/creating-an-mcp-server-for-backstage-using-quarkus/index.md

 ## What is MCP? {#what-is-mcp}

-MCP stands for **Model Command Protocol**.
+MCP stands for **Model Context Protocol**.
 It’s the protocol that tools like [Goose](https://github.com/block/goose), an interactive AI shell, use to talk to plugins.

 The idea is simple: